-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Polygenic Inheritance”.
+This set of Class 12 Biology Chapter 5 Multiple Choice Questions & Answers (MCQs) focuses on “Polygenic Inheritance”.

 1. What kinds of traits were described by Mendel?